Neal Gorenflo thinks you should start small and replicate grassroot movements.

 There are many ways to participate in the sharing economy.

 Being a big believer in small-scale sharing, Gorenflo is starting a project called “The public townhouse” at his home in Mountain View, California, in the heart of Silicon Valley.
 The public townhouse seeks to redefine homes, changing them from a site of private, isolated consumption to a site of public sharing and connection.
-This is done through popup dinners, coworking, and hosting travellers using a home designed to be reconfigurable for these purposes.
+This is done through popup dinners, coworking, and hosting travelers using a home designed to be reconfigurable for these purposes.

-Fundamentally, all kinds of sharing is needed.
+Fundamentally, all kind of sharing is needed.

-– I think governments and people in general would do well to see the potential of what grassroots-level activities can achieve.
+– I think governments and people, in general, would do well to see the potential of what grassroots-level activities can achieve.

 Scale or replicate?

-Grassroots-level sharing projects—like repair cafes, timebanks and tool libraries—can easily be replicated, creating local instances of sharing innovations all over the world.
+Grassroots-level sharing projects—like repair cafes, timebanks, and tool libraries—can easily be replicated, creating local instances of sharing innovations all over the world.
 Consider, for instance, how the number of co-working spaces has grown during the last ten years: from just a few in San Francisco to over 3,000 around the world.
 Most are independently run, not chains.

 – Another example is little free libraries, small street-side stands with books where anyone can loan or donate a book.
 They are cute as hell.
 And there are 28,000 of them worldwide!